PhillipZeratul/SkeletonPointPicker/README.md

   2. Left click mouse to pin a bone chain.
   3. You can hit 'ESC' to re-pin the bones.
   4. Hit 'Space' on keyboard to end pin bones and save result to a .json file.

+runImageCutter is a shell script for running SkeletonPointPicker.py with all the images in Pictures folder. runImageCutter.cmd is a Windows cmd script for running SkeletonPointPicker.py with all the images in Pictures folder on Windows.